balena-os/balena-supervisor/docs/API.md

 Starts a user application container, usually after it has been stopped with `/v1/stop`.

 This is only supported on single-container devices, and will return 400 on devices running multiple containers.
+Refer to v2 endpoint, [`/v2/applications/:appId/start-service`](#post-v2applicationsappidstart-service) for running the query on multiple containers.

 When successful, responds with 200 and the Id of the started container.